dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 channel's timeout to one hour.

-After this request is successfully processed, a GET request that targets this channel's resource will shows the updated timeout value:
+After this request is successfully processed, a GET request that targets this channel's resource will show the updated timeout value:

 ```json
 {